cambridge-mlg/acp/README.md

  - `methods.py` Python implementation of the ACP algorithms.
  - `others.py` Python implementation of the comparing methods (SCP, APS, RAPS, CV+, JK+).
- - `wrapper.py` Python implementation of ACP as a wrapper for any differentiable ML model.
+ - `wrapper.py` Python implementation of ACP as a wrapper for any differentiable PyTorch model with.
 See models.py for examples.
  - `models.py` Examples of models compatible with wrapper.py (e.g., logistic regression, neural network, convolutional neural network).
  - `experiments.py` Python file to run the experiments from the command line.
  - `third_party/` Additional third-party software for comparison with other methods.